 A larger amount of carbohydrate intake through the food does nothing good for the body, diabetes also becomes uncontrollable with this food habit.

-But as this is the part of traditional food people refuse to change their diet, this causes a rise in diabetes patients.
+But as this is part of traditional food people refuse to change their diet, which causes a rise in diabetes patients.

-A healthy diet is the one that is rich with proteins rather than a higher quantity of carbohydrates.
-Including proteins to your diet offers an opportunity to keep your blood glucose levels to normal.
+A healthy diet is one that is rich in proteins rather than a higher quantity of carbohydrates.
+Including proteins in your diet offers an opportunity to keep your blood glucose levels normal.

-Including more protein contents in the dish helps in the release of glucose effectively as the time is taken for the protein digestion is comparatively high.
+Including more protein contents in the dish helps in the release of glucose effectively as the time taken for protein digestion is comparatively high.